VixenLights/web.vixenlights.com/content/en/docs/usage/preview/smart-objects/intelligent-fixture.md

 ### Show Legend

 When true enables a legend that will show a function label and the corresponding channel value.
 The legend can be used to debug problems and to provide feedback for functions that are not directly supported by the preview.
 The legend is only applicable to index and range functions that were populated with a Preview Legend character.

+### Strobe Rate Maximum (Hz)

+Defines the maximum rate in Hz at which the intelligent fixture should strobe in the preview.
+This property should be configured to allow the preview to simulate the actual strobe rate of the physical hardware.

+### Strobe Rate Minimum (Hz)

+Defines the minimum rate in Hz at which the intelligent fixture should strobe in the preview.
+This property should be configured to allow the preview to simulate the actual strobe rate of the physical hardware.

 ### Tilt Start Position (Degrees)